Teifion/human_time/README.md

 If a time is not part of the string, datetimes will be outputted as being at midnight.
 You can set a time such as "at 1500" or "at noon" but you can also say "at the current time" or "at this time" and it will take the time of parsing and repeat that.

+### Example formats - Repeating
+every 5 seconds/minutes/hours/days/weeks/months/years
+every weekday at midnight
+every weekend at 1500
+first monday of every month
+second wednesday of every month at midnight last Friday of every month at 9am
+15th of every month at midnight every other Sunday at this time first monday after second sunday of every month at midnight

+### Example formats - Relative
+5m
+15/04/2020
+2020-04-15 10:15:00
+next wednesday at 1500
+this time next friday
+week next friday at 2am

+For a more complete list of examples, check out the [relative](test/relative_test.exs) and [repeating](test/repeating_test.exs) test files.

 ### Options
 `from`: Dictates the date the sequence will begin from (defaults to starting from now)
 `until`: Dictates the date the sequence will end at (defaults to never finish)